Fact-checked by the Smart Insurance 101 editorial team

 What to Watch Out For

-If you are ordered to maintain life insurance and you let the policy lapse, you may be held in contempt of court.
-Some attorneys recommend naming the supported spouse as a co-owner of the policy to ensure they receive premium due notices — a practical safeguard against accidental lapse.
+Letting a court-ordered policy lapse can result in contempt of court proceedings.
+Some attorneys recommend naming the supported spouse as a co-owner of the policy to ensure they receive premium due notices, a practical safeguard against accidental lapse.

-“Life insurance is increasingly used as a financial security instrument in divorce settlements, particularly when minor children are involved.
-Failing to comply with a court-ordered insurance requirement is one of the fastest ways to end up back in front of a judge.”
+According to the Nolo legal reference library, courts treating life insurance as a security instrument for support obligations has become standard practice in family law.
+Failing to comply with a court-ordered insurance requirement is one of the fastest ways to end up back in front of a judge, particularly when minor children are involved.

 | Scenario | Policy Requirement | Typical Coverage Amount | Who Controls the Policy |